GChuf/RCWM/README.md

 # RoboCopy and Move Directory options

 RoboCopy/RoboPaste & Move Directory both use robocopy to do the work.
+You have two options: you can copy multiple or single directories at a time.

+__Multiple__:
-The list of the folders to be copied is first saved into a log file inside the C:\Windows\System32\RCWM folder.
+The list of the folder paths to be copied is appended to the log file inside the *C:\Windows\System32\RCWM* folder.
+Then the script goes through a for loop to copy all of them.

-The default version only works for copying/moving one folder at a time.
+I don't recommend RoboCopying (appending to the log file) more than 30 folders at a time.
+Poweshell uses mutexes to append the folders to the log file and calling multiple instances causes a stack overflow.

+You can paste as many folders as you like, though.

+__Single__:
+The folder to be copied is written into a file and overwrites any previous folder paths stored there.
 If you specify a new folder to be copied, the old one (if existing) will be overwritten.

-Beta version (multiple folders at a time): the folders get appended to this list inside the log file.
-This allows to copy more than one folder at a time, but introduces a bug, and can be easily broken if you don't let the operation finish (the log file will not get deleted, which means the folder will get copied again the next time you try to RoboPaste).
-This is to be fixed/improved.

-Up until then, please use the safe version (one folder at a time), or use copying/moving multiple folders cautiously!

 # Known bugs

+- TakeOwn won't work properly when right-clicking on very large amounts of folders (some folders' permissions won't be changed - so you need to do it twice)
+Changing ownership of large amounts of recursive folders works fine though.
 - <del>When selecting multiple folders to be copied/moved, not all of them are saved into the list for copying/moving (~10% loss?)</del>
 Fixed with powershell using mutex
-- TakeOwn won't work properly when right-clicking on very large amounts of folders (some folders' permissions won't be changed - so you need to do it twice)
-Changing ownership of large amounts of recursive folders works fine though.
-- RoboCopy and MoveDir stopped working when using powershell mutex scripts - work in progress to move existing batch script into powershell to solve the problem.
-Apparently CMD doesn't like powershell outputs ... ?
+- <del>RoboCopy and MoveDir stopped working when using powershell mutex scripts - work in progress to move existing batch script into powershell to solve the problem.
+Apparently CMD doesn't like powershell outputs ... </del>?
+Fixed by using utf-8 encoding in powershell

 # Tests
 RoboCopy is much faster for copying a large amount of small files.